QVS Fellow Policies

 1. Harassment Policy

-Additionally, if you notice someone else behaving inappropriately or if you suspect a housemate is being discriminated against or harassed but not reporting it, please immediately share that concern with your City Coordinator and/or the Director of Program.
-If your concern is about a QVS City Coordinator, please immediately notify QVS Director of Program, Mike Huber ([email protected]g).
+If you are the target of discrimination or harassment in any form, please immediately notify your Local Coordinator and/or the Director of Program.
+Don’t hesitate to contact us if you notice someone else behaving inappropriately or if you suspect a housemate is being discriminated against or harassed but not reporting it.
+If your concern is about the behavior of the QVS City Coordinator, please immediately contact the Director of Program (Mike Huber [email protected] or 503-680-6717).

 2. No Violence Policy